 Willetton Senior High School Senior School Assessment Policy is developed in accordance with School Curriculum and Standards Authority (SCSA) and Department of Education (DoE) principles of validity, explicitness, comprehensiveness and fairness.
 Responsibility for explaining the policy rests with the teacher and once the policy has been presented and fully explained to the student, responsibility for adhering to the policy rests with the student.

-Assessment is used to;
+Assessment is used to:

-- diagnose learning issues and assist in the development of strategies to address these
+- diagnose learning issues and assist in the development of strategies

 - provide formative feedback to improve student performance on subsequent assessments